 - Doesn’t protect as much skin

-If you aren’t completely sold on the idea of wearing elbow guards, the POC Joint VPD Air Elbow guard may be a good middle ground.
+If you aren’t completely sold on the idea of wearing elbow guards, the POC Joint VPD Air Elbow guard may provide a good middle ground.
 While they don’t cover as much skin as the other pads above, the VPD Air still allows for great protection and you would barely notice they are there!

 So if you are wanting something that isn’t just a small step up from a glorified arm warmer, these are the pads for you.
 They might not be the slimmest, most breathable elbow guards on the market, but they will keep your elbow out of harm’s way.